wp-plugins/goodreviews/readme.txt

 3. The shortcode in a post

 == Changelog ==

+= 2.0.1 =
+* Optimized instantiation/destruction of data retrieval function.
+* Fixed an issue with data retrieval that could have resulted in performance problems on some sites.

 = 2.0.0 =
 * Plugin has been completely rewritten to better integrate with the Wordpress Settings API.